Jesus preaches in a ship

-This narrative is told in Luke 5:1-3, Mark 4:1, and Matthew 13:1–3.
+This narrative is told in Matthew 13:1-3, Mark 4:1, and Luke 5:1-3.
 Owing to the vast crowds that followed him from the surrounding towns and villages to listen to his doctrine, Jesus retired to the sea coast.
 There he entered a boat, that he used as a pulpit, and addressed the crowd on the shore.

 The narrative occurs as an introduction to a set of Jesus' parable teachings, which starts with the Parable of the Sower.

 Numerous artists have made this event the subject of their artwork, including, James Tissot and Alexandre Bida.